Satya1998-debug/Satya1998-debug.github.io/_pages/about.md

 Hey there, Thanks for Stopping by!!

-I’m **Satyabrata** (in short 'Satya'), and I build things that think, move, and talk back (sometimes even better than humans 😄).
+I’m **Satyabrata** (in short 'Satya'), a **student researcher** and a **developer**.
+I prefer to work in an amalgamation of both _Software_ and _Hardware_ realms, getting a taste of both Computer Science and Electrical Engineering.

 I’m a student pursuing M.Sc. in [Electrical Engineering](https://www.f05.uni-stuttgart.de/ei/) at the [University of Stuttgart, Germany](https://www.uni-stuttgart.de/).
-I am working at the crossroads of robotics, AI, automation, and software development in [Faculty-5 Computer Science, Electrical Engineering and Information Technology](https://www.f05.uni-stuttgart.de/).
+With a specialization in **Smart Systems**, I am working at the crossroads of Robotics, Computer Vision, Artificial Intelligence, Automation, and Software Development in [Faculty-5 Computer Science, Electrical Engineering and Information Technology](https://www.f05.uni-stuttgart.de/).
 Whether it’s making automation, software development or making robots walk, see, or chat — I love giving machines a touch of intelligence and a hint of personality.

 I’m someone who genuinely enjoys getting lost in research and discovering new ideas — especially when it involves AI, developemnt and design or anything that blends code with creativity.
 I love asking questions, building cool things, and exploring domains I know nothing about (yet).
 Whether it’s training robot dogs to open doors or figuring out how to extract meaning from medical images, I’m always chasing that “a-ha!” moment.